node-formidable/formidable/README.md

   newFilename.
 Must return a string.
 Will be joined with options.uploadDir.

 - `options.filter` **{function}** - default function that always returns true.
   Use it to filter files before they are uploaded.
 Must return a boolean.
+Will not make the form.parse error

 - `options.createDirsFromUploads` **{boolean}** - default false.
 If true, makes direct folder uploads possible.
 Use `<input type="file" name="folders" webkitdirectory directory multiple>` to create a form to upload folders.
 Has to be used with the options `options.uploadDir` and `options.filename` where `options.filename` has to return a string with the character `/` for folders to be created.
 The base will be `options.uploadDir`.